autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/index.md

 and [septentrio](https://www.septentrio.com/en) is included in `gnss.launch.xml`,
 so If we use other sensors as GNSS/INS receiver, we need to add it here.
-Moreover, [gnss_poser](https://github.com/autowarefoundation/autoware.universe/tree/main/sensing/gnss_poser) package launches here, we will use this package for initial pose of our vehicle but remember, your sensor_driver must provide [autoware gnss orientation message](https://github.com/autowarefoundation/autoware_msgs/blob/main/autoware_sensing_msgs/msg/GnssInsOrientationStamped.msg) for this node.
+Moreover, [gnss_poser](https://github.com/autowarefoundation/autoware.universe/tree/main/sensing/gnss_poser) package launches here, we will use this package for the pose source of our vehicle at localization initialization but remember, your sensor_driver must provide [autoware gnss orientation message](https://github.com/autowarefoundation/autoware_msgs/blob/main/autoware_sensing_msgs/msg/GnssInsOrientationStamped.msg) for this node.
 If you are ready with your GNSS/INS driver, you must set `navsatfix_topic_name` and `orientation_topic_name` variables at this launch file for [gnss_poser](https://github.com/autowarefoundation/autoware.universe/tree/main/sensing/gnss_poser) arguments.